sealablab/moku-dev-vhdl/Global-Reqs/control-and-configuration-register-reqs.md

 - Promotes modular design and reduces coupling

 **Implementation**:
-- Each module defines its own control register interface
+- Each module defines its own control register interface using records
 - Control register exposure is determined by the module's role in the hierarchy
 - No hardcoded assumptions about register naming or availability